Oskarbayy/ReactProject/README.md

-This is the a small project for me to learn how to use React + Vite some CSS, HTML and TypeScript
+This is the a small project for me to learn how to use React + Vite and some CSS, HTML and TypeScript